Australian Accounting Standards Board: Overview of standards

+Application

 Tier 1 requirements incorporate International Financial Reporting Standards (IFRSs), including Interpretations, issued by the International Accounting Standards Board (IASB), with the addition of paragraphs on the applicability of each Standard in the Australian environment.

 Publicly accountable (defined in AASB 1053) for-profit private sector entities are required to adopt Tier 1 requirements, and therefore are required to comply with IFRSs.
 Furthermore, other for-profit private sector entities complying with Tier 1 requirements will simultaneously comply with IFRSs.
 Some other entities complying with Tier 1 requirements will also simultaneously comply with IFRSs.

 Tier 2 requirements comprise the recognition, measurement and presentation requirements of Tier 1 but substantially reduced disclosure requirements in comparison with Tier 1.

+Interaction with other standards

 Australian Accounting Standards also include requirements that are specific to Australian entities.
 These requirements may be located in Australian Accounting Standards that incorporate IFRSs or in other Australian Accounting Standards.
 In most instances, these requirements are either restricted to the not-for-profit or public sectors or include additional disclosures that address domestic, regulatory or other issues.
 These requirements do not prevent publicly accountable for-profit private sector entities from complying with IFRSs.
 In developing requirements for public sector entities, the AASB considers the requirements of International Public Sector Accounting Standards (IPSASs), as issued by the International Public Sector Accounting Standards Board (IPSASB) of the International Federation of Accountants.